martinvuyk/forge-tools/src/forge_tools/socket/README.md

         """Connect to a remote socket at address."""
         ...

+    async fn accept(self) raises -> (Self, sock_address):
+        """Return a new socket representing the connection, and the address of the client.
+        """
+        raise Error("Failed to create socket.")

     @staticmethod
     async fn socketpair() raises -> (Self, Self):
         """Create a pair of socket objects from the sockets returned by the